measwel/darkroom/README.md

   "f_stop_steps": 50, <-- Total number of F-Stop adjustment steps on both sides of the F-Stop adjustment slider.
   "red": "#6a0500", <-- Hex code of interface color.
 See: https://icolorpalette.com/color/pastel-red
     "red": "#6a0500",
-  "interface_font_size": 15, <-- fontsize of all elements except sliders
+  "interface_font_size": 15, <-- font

-  "large_slider_font_size": 20,  <-- fontsize of the large sliders
-  "small_slider_font_size": 10, <-- fontsize of the small sliders
-  "switch_off_lamps_when_exposing": true, <-- Whether the darkroom lamps should go off when the enlarger is switched on.
+  size of all elements except sliders "large_slider_font_size": 20,  <-- fontsize of the large sliders "small_slider_font_size": 10, <-- fontsize of the small sliders "switch_off_lamps_when_exposing": true, <-- Whether the darkroom lamps should go off when the enlarger is switched on.